equwal/clic/README.md

 Clic can open a local file respecting the gopher menu protocol, this can be used to create a bookmark file and load it locally without a gopher server.
-In order to proceed, you need to pass the file path as a parameter beginning with file://, like the following example :
+In order to proceed, you need to pass the file path as a parameter beginning with file://, as in the following example:

     clic file://path/to/my_file.txt